mjsull/qhery/paper/paper.md

 and Microsoft Windows operating systems.
 Qhery can be used to assess SARS-CoV-2 for mutations that confer resistance to a wide variety of treatments.

-Qhery takes either a variant call format (vcf) file, a FASTA file or a BAM file and converts them into amino acid changes.
+Qhery can take a combination of variant call format (vcf) file, a FASTA file or a BAM file and converts them into amino acid changes.
-For BAM files, variant calling
+If a BAM file is provided QHERY identifies low frequency variants using lofreq which is then converted to Amino acid changes using bcftools csq.
+Provided VCF files are also converted to amino acid changes using bcftools csq.
+Finally, nextclade is used to determine amino acid changes from a FASTA file.
+Nextclade can also be used to determine the lineage of the query if not provided by the user.
+For a list of provided treatments, mutations that increase resistance to treatment are retrieved from the CoV-RDB database.
+This database can be automatically downloaded or provided to the software.
+Identified resistance mutations are then checked against the list of observed mutations for the query and reported in table.
+In addition, codon frequencies in the BAM file are examined and if a resistance mutation is present above a user defined threshold that mutation is also reported.
+This information is then compiled into a table that details whether a mutation is present in the sample, whether that muation is a lineage defining muatation, the codon usage at that site, determined from the BAM file.
+The fold change in resistance for each of the treatments specificied and whether that mutation falls in the epitope of the treatment.

 ![Flowchart of qhery](https://github.com/mjsull/qhery/blob/main/paper/flowchart.svg?raw=true)

-Legend goes here

-More text